Bread for diabetics considers two factors; the overall carb load and the roundedness of our meals. Glycaemic starches are killers.

 "Whole grain" loaves made using this partly refined flour cannot be considered allowable bread for diabetics; it will still affect the blood glucose negatively.
 Each person must test themselves since we all react differently.

-The context of the meal too is all important; a high fibre lunch of salads with plenty of olive oil slows the stomach emptying, perhaps making a slice of this so-called "wholegrain" bread acceptable.
+The context of the meal too is so important; a high fibre lunch of salads with plenty of olive oil slows the stomach emptying, perhaps making a slice of this so-called "wholegrain" bread acceptable.
 A finger prick test half an hour later will reveal the effect.

 - Medical News today

-Bread for diabetics is allowed in moderation, if their blood glucose is stable, especially sourdough made with 100% flour but keeping the GL, or glycaemic load down.
+Bread for diabetics is allowed in moderation, if their blood glucose is stable; especially sourdough made with 100% flour but keeping the GL, or glycaemic load down.

 Stable diabetics with an A1c below 7 may be able to enjoy half or even one slice of sourdough bread baked with true 100% wholemeal flour; in the context of a high fibre meal with extra protein and fat.